 NET MODULE WebManager

-Admin Password Setup

-Please set a password for the admin account.
+Admin Password Setup Please set a password for the admin account.
 It shall have a minimum length of 6 characters and contain at least 2 numbers and 2 letters.

 Username: admin

 Enter new password:

 Confirm new password:

+I agree to the terms and conditions

 Configure automatic mobile data connection

+Apply

+NetModule Insights

-NetModule Insights Subscribe to our mailing and get the latest news about software releases and much more
+Subscribe to our mailing and get the latest news about software releases and much more

 NetModule Router Simulator Hostname netbox Software Version 4.4.0.103 © 2004-2020, NetModule AG